 What the Workplace Sector Can Learn From Retail’s 20+ Years of Designing Hybrid Experiences

 In an increasingly hybrid world, offices, retail stores, and other physical places need to bring people together and create community.
-Now, as the office is at a pivotal point in its evolution, here are four lessons that the office sector can take from retail in designing hybrid experiences.
+Here are four lessons that the office sector can leverage from retail.

 March 15, 2022 |